 The amount of power behind your kicks, punches, knees, and elbows, are all dependent on the strength of your core.
 This is why MMA fighters always workout their core muscle groups.
 There are so many core workouts out there that it would be impossible to name all of them.
 I recommend constantly switching up your workouts so that your body is always challenged.
 One day do sit-ups and the next day do box jumps, always adapt and keep your body sharp and conditioned.
 For a detailed guide on the workouts below visit our MMA workout at home guide.

 Every training step included above is meant to be followed in order, however, they can be changed and manipulated to your liking!
 At the end of the day, all types of martial arts can completely redefine your body, health, and mindset.
 I was a completely person before I started training martial arts and they’ve helped me transform my life for the better.
+Remember, getting good at martial arts takes a lifetime.
 Visit our ultimate guide if you’re looking on how to become a MMA fighter and not just train like one.